xpack-dev-tools/riscv-none-elf-gcc-xpack/README-MAINTAINER.md

 The xPack GNU RISC-V Embedded GCC release schedule will generally follow the [GNU](https://gcc.gnu.org/releases.html) release schedule.
 To save some time, the initial X.1 release will be skipped.
-Updates for previous releases are also planned (like X-1.3, X-2.4, X-3.5).
+Updates for previous releases, like (X-1).3, (X-2).4, (X-3).5, are also planned.
+The builds will be performed after all these releases will be available (tentatively in August-September).

 ## How to make new releases